 November 8, 2016

-Donald Trump wins the 2016 election and becomes the 45thpresident of the United States of America.
-Upon taking office, Trump uses Twitter to break news, feud with critics, and even conduct diplomacy.
-Newsday has created a collection of some of the most noteworthy tweets including his call for Attorney General Jeff Sessions to end the “Rigged Witch Hunt,” “The Fake News Media,” Trump predicts “will be gone” in 7 years, and his statement that “Collusion is not a crime.”
+Donald Trump wins the 2016 election and becomes the 45th president of the United States of America.
+Upon taking office, Trump uses Twitter to break news, feud with critics and even conduct diplomacy.
+Newsday has created a collection of some of the most noteworthy tweets including his call for Attorney General Jeff Sessions to end the “Rigged Witch Hunt,” “The Fake News Media,” Trump predicts “will be gone” in seven years and his statement that “Collusion is not a crime.”